Mayflower (tugboat): Service

-Mayflower was built for the towage contractor Timothy Hadley to work on the Gloucester and Sharpness Canal and in the River Severn on behalf of the Canal Company.
-She was one of three tugs ordered shortly after trials by the Canal Company had shown they were much more efficient than horse-drawn boats.
-Altogether they cost £3,000.
-The other two tugs were Moss Rose (1860) and Violet (1862).

 Mayflower started work between Sharpness and Gloucester Docks, towing trains of small sailing vessels such as trows and ketches, and, after the new docks at Sharpness were completed in 1874, larger steamers one at a time.
-During 1874, she was purchased (along with Hadley's four other tugs; the initial three had been joined by the Stothert built Myrtle and Hazel) by the Canal Company, which had by then renamed itself the Sharpness New Docks & Gloucester & Birmingham Navigation Co..
+During 1874, she was purchased (along with Hadley's four other tugs; the initial three had been joined by the Stothert built Myrtle and Hazel) by the Canal Company, which had by then renamed itself the Sharpness New Docks and Gloucester and Birmingham Navigation Company.
 She was fitted with a new boiler and a condenser (both provided by G. K. Stothert) in 1876, and converted into a tandem compound in 1888 by adding a new high pressure cylinder and piston above the existing one.

-By the late 1890s she was the most seaworthy tug in the fleet, and she was altered to make her suitable for work in the Bristol Channel.
-Her original engine was replaced in 1899 with a vertical two-cylinder compound condensing engine supplied, along with a new boiler, funnel, propeller and shafting by W. Sisson & Co of Gloucester for £940.
+During 1895 the dock company had fitted the tug Speedwell with a more powerful inline compound engine to make her suitable for work in the Bristol Channel.
+This was deemed a success, and during late 1897 they decided to make similar modifications to Mayflower so that she could also undertake this work.
+Her original engine was replaced in 1899 with a vertical two-cylinder compound condensing engine supplied, along with a new boiler, funnel, propeller and shafting by W. Sisson & Co of Gloucester for £940 (Sisson had also provided the engine for Speedwell).
 Her original engine was transferred into Hazel.
 The steering position, which had previously been abaft the funnel, was moved forward, and a waist high iron steering shelter added to give the skipper some comfort.
-She went back to work outside Sharpness, towing sailing vessels through the dangerous stretches of the Severn Estuary to the mouth of the river Wye and back again.
+She went to work outside Sharpness, towing sailing vessels through the dangerous stretches of the Severn Estuary to the mouth of the river Wye and back again.